 Description

-Accompanied by the tribal music of Winston Damon, the dancers shift from sympathetic co-dependants to feral challengers, enacting the essence of human duality.
-With powerful lifts that require equal parts control and abandon, the path of this dance offers only brief glimpses of unison and tantalizing, unexpected reversals of partnering.
-Avoiding a linear narrative in favor of a visceral landscape, the dance highlights the human capacity for kindness and cruelty, savagery and generosity, and creativity and destruction.
+The dancers shift from sympathetic co-dependents to feral challengers, highlighting the human capacity for kindness and cruelty, savagery and generosity.
+With powerful lifts that require equal parts control and abandon, the path of this dance offers brief glimpses of unison and unexpected reversals of partnering.

 Production